 Fill the gap that Italian companies have left

-It seems like an opportunity that’s being missed from Italy’s point of view, but it represents a good opportunity for online sellers outside of Italy to steal a march.
+It seems like an opportunity that’s being missed from Italy’s point of view, but it represents a good opportunity for online sellers outside of Italy to steal some ground.